patternfly/patternfly/src/patternfly/layouts/Flex/docs/flex-intro.md

 - It contains multiple css declarations and does not use the !important tag.
 - Does not require wrapping elements in columns or rows.
 - Break dependency upon adding utility classes to each child.
-- It can be applied to container elements OR components.
+- It can be applied to container elements or components.

 <br>
 # The CSS approach, by keeping specificity low on base class properties and resetting css variable values at higher specificities, allows any spacer property to be overwritten with a single selector (specificity of 10 or greater).